lexahl/text-regurgitation/README.md

 ## How to Run (and Print) This Code
 Download or clone the repository to a computer.
 Navigate in the terminal/command line to the folder.
 Run:

-First run the command below to generate the introduction.
-If you are generating a thesis for another course, it can be helpful to create a text file of the syllabus to use instead of `book_of_units` to be relevant to your course.
+First run the command below to generate the introduction:
 ```
 python3 travesty.py book_of_units.txt> travesty-intro.txt
 ```

-Once the above command is complete, run the following command to produce a thesis.
+Once the above command is complete, run the following command to produce a thesis:
 ```
 python3 regurgitate.py
 ```

 A file `output.txt` will be written with a "generated" thesis.
-The thesis will be different each time the command above is run.
+The thesis will be different each time the above command is run.
 The thesis will also show in the terminal/command line.

 To print using CUPS, use the command line prompt below:
 ```
 lp -o lpi=10 -o cpi=17 output.txt
 ```